Netflix/iep/README.md

 ### Governator

 IEP is compatible with, but does not directly use or require [Governator][governator].
-All Insight libraries should work using plain Guice, we do not rely on [Governator][governator] extensions.
-However, some libraries do require some lifecycle management with methods that are annotated with [PostConstruct][PostConstruct] and [PreDestroy][PreDestroy].
-Guice does not support that out of the box, for minimal support on top of guice you can use the [iep-guice] library.
+All Insight libraries should work using plain Spring, we do not rely on [Governator][governator].

-### JMX

-The internal `platform-management` library restricts JMX to use a single port so that it is easier to make tools like VisualVM and JMC work via SSH tunnels or firewalls where there is no desire to open up a full range of ports.
-This functionality is not available in other NetflixOSS, but is supported if the [iep-module-jmxport] module is used.

 ### Karyon